mynaparrot/plugNmeet-install/README.md

 by `systemctl restart plugnmeet && systemctl restart plugnmeet-recorder`.

 #### Fonts installation
 When exporting or importing Microsoft Word files that contain characters other than English, you may run into issues because of font missing.
-You may install additional fonts in the Ubuntu server using the commands below:
+You may install additional fonts in the Ubuntu/Debian server using the commands below:

 ```
 sudo apt update && sudo apt -y install --no-install-recommends \